Try the Speechace API

 curl --form text='apple' --form user_audio_file=@/path/to/apple.wav "https://api.speechace.co/api/scoring/text/v9/json?key=Insert_Your_API_Key_Here" | python -m json.tool

-You can follow the to try out these requests in Postman by clicking on "Run in Postman".
+You can follow the link to try out these requests in Postman by clicking on "Run in Postman".

-We can also evaluate .mp3 files and many other
+We can also evaluate .mp3 files and many other audio format.

 1. The expected response for above cURL command for the audio "Apple.wav", is as follows: